Pedro-Goncal/Pedro-Goncal/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Pedro Gonçalves

-I am a front End developer who specializes in React.
-My skills consist of HTML, CSS(and Sass) JavaScript and Redux,  currently delving into the world of back end learning node, express and mongodb, and starting as well with Postgres sql and AWS services (Studying for the certifications).
+Self-starting Front End developer specializing in React.
+Proficient in HTML, CSS, SASS, JavaScript, Redux and Next.js, with working knowledge of back-end skills including node, express, and MongoDB.
 Not only am I passionate about technology, but thoroughly enjoy creating and working on innovative web applications.
 I am eager to gain new technical knowledge.
 I have a managerial background in the service industry which has lead me to be a good problem solver, leader and fast learner.
-I am also fluent in three languages - English, Portuguese and Spanish.
+I am also fluent in English, Portuguese(Native) and Spanish.